wobbals/opentok-ios-sdk-webrtc/docs/src/Using_iOS-template.md

 * The OpenTok iOS SDK supports iOS 5 and later only.

-* Videos published from iOS devices stutter when viewed in a web client with Flash Player 11.2.
-We are researching this issue.

 * Our graphics rendering pipeline causes this error to be logged when debugging: "CGContextDrawImage: invalid context 0x0."
 This should not affect the performance of your app.
 If you experience video quality issues, please let us know.

 For other issues, check the RELEASE_NOTES.txt file in the libOpentok directory.